saramorrin/clement-yoga/README.md

 ![Meditation Style Image](assets/images-readme/meditation-landing-page.jpg)

 ### Techniques Page
 - The technique page provides a simple step by step mediation practice for the user to copy at home.
-There are five images each with accompanying  text detailing how to carry out the techiques.
+There are five images each with accompanying  text detailing how to carry out the techiques
-- Going forward, this could be regularly updated and changed to different techniques to provide newness to the site.
+- Going forward, this could be regularly updated and changed to different techniques to provide newness to the site

 ![Techniques Page](assets/images-readme/techniques-screenshot.jpg)

 ### Contact Page
 - The contact page has a contact form for users to input their name and email address.
-Users must also choose which service they are interested in being contacted about by selecting either Yoga, Meditation or Retreat.
+Users must also choose which service they are interested in being contacted about by selecting either Yoga, Meditation or Retreat
-- The page also features a background image with a zoom effect to add another level of interest for the user and to provide a point of difference.
+- The page also features a background image with a zoom effect to add another level of interest for the user and to provide a point of difference

 ![Contact Form](assets/images-readme/contact-form-screenshot.jpg)

 ### Footer
 - The footer contains icons to the company's social media pages which all open in a separate window.
-They also have a hover effect to improve the user experience.
+They also have a hover effect to improve the user experience
-- The footer contains contact details for the company, including a location address and telephone number.
+- The footer contains contact details for the company, including a location address and telephone number

 ![Footer](assets/images-readme/footer-screenshot.jpg)

 # Testing
-- I have confirmed that all headings in the navigation bar direct the user to the revelant page when clicked.
+- I have confirmed that all headings in the navigation bar direct the user to the revelant page when clicked
-- I have confirmed that all social media links open in a new tab when clicked and redirect to the relevant website.
+- I have confirmed that all social media links open in a new tab when clicked and redirect to the relevant website
 - I have confirmed that the form works correctly.
-All entry fields must be completed before the form can be submitted.
+All entry fields must be completed before the form can be submitted
-- I have confirmed that all images on the homepage direct the user the the contact page when clicked.
+- I have confirmed that all images on the homepage direct the user the the contact page when clicked
-- [EightShapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23000000%2C%20Black%0D%0A%23D9BDB2%0D%0A%23FFE9E5%0D%0A%23B17067%0D%0A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) was used to check that text was compliant on both foreground and background colour combinations.
+- [EightShapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23000000%2C%20Black%0D%0A%23D9BDB2%0D%0A%23FFE9E5%0D%0A%23B17067%0D%0A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) was used to check that text was compliant on both foreground and background colour combinations

 # Bugs
+- I found that a few spelling errors stopped my code from working at times.
+These were identified and correct.
+- I noticed that the media querey was not responsive on the home page.
+The circle text over the hero image would not scale down correctly.
+This was because there was a high width on the element forcing it to move.
+This was reticfied by adjusting the width to allow the image to become visible.

 # Validator Testing
 ## HTML

 [W3C Markup](https://validator.w3.org/#validate_by_input) was used to check for any errors within my HTML pages.
+I had a warning to consider changing some of the h1 elements to enable better use for screen readers .
+I actioned this by changing any h1 elements outside of the header sections to h2.

 ![W3C Validator](assets/images-readme/html-checker-error.jpg)